Walter Dorwin Teague: Biographical Documentary Film

-Quotes on industrial design

-The following passages are quoted from Teague's article, "A Quarter Century of Industrial Design in the United States," published in Art & Industry, London, 1951:

-"In competitive markets success is measured not by quick, erratic profits, no matter how large, but by steady, dependable public support over a long period.
-Permanent success is achieved only by winning and holding public confidence."

-"We have not the slightest doubt that we are adding something of positive value to the American way of life.
-We are even augmenting the sum of total beauty in our world, and extending the appreciation of beauty into those realms where it is most vitally effective—the home, the factory, the shop and the street."

 Publications

-Teague's best-known book, Design This Day- The Technique of Order in the Machine Age, was first published in 1940, as the first book on the whole subject of industrial design, tracing the development of modern design and outlining necessary techniques to the solution of design problems.
+Teague's best-known book, Design This Day: The Technique of Order in the Machine Age, was first published in 1940, as the first book on the whole subject of industrial design, tracing the development of modern design and outlining necessary techniques to the solution of design problems.
 Described as a "milestone" in the industry, the book explores the evolution of civilization's reliance on increased industrialization and explains the designer's role.
 Teague (the company) reprinted the book in 2006.
 Teague also wrote Land of Plenty, A Summary of Possibilities (1947), and, with John Storck, Flour for Man's Bread, a History of Milling (1952).

 Teague's writings were published in Forbes, Art & Industry, New Yorker, the Seventh International Management Congress, Interiors, Business Week, Art and Decoration, Museum of Modern Art and Metropolitan Museum of Art archived texts, among others.

+Teague co-authored a murder mystery novel with his second wife Ruth Mills Teague.
+You Can't Ignore Murder was published in 1942.